After ANDI has finished scanning the page, all focusable/interactive elements will be given visual highlights.

 For more information about Accessibility Components, see the Developer Guide.

 ANDI's Output displays what a screen reader should read audibly which is the accessible name and accessible description.
-It will also include some phrasings depending on the presence of Add-On Properties plus any associating Accessibility Alerts that ANDI has detected.
+It will also include some phrasings depending on the presence of certain states and properties plus any associating Accessibility Alerts that ANDI has detected.

 The calculation is based primarily on W3C specifications, and where specifications are unsupported or vague, it is based on thorough analysis of modern screen reader behavior.

 Alerts in the Output

 Alerts appearing in the Output link to a help page with information about the Alert.

 Difference Between Screen Reader Output

 Users can expect that ANDI's accessible name and description Output is accurate and should be voiced by screen readers that follow standards.

 Screen readers will often add additional verbiage on certain elements such as "button" for buttons and "graphic" for images.
 ANDI does not incorporate these phrasings and only outputs the text of the components.
 For example, if the word "button" is in the accessible name or description of a button, a screen reader will most likely say "button" twice, ANDI would not.

 After ANDI has analyzed the page, it will present results in the Page Analysis section.